-After you select the Banking menu, you’ll see the Receipts tab.
+After you select the Banking menu or Transactions menu, you’ll see the Receipts tab.
 This is where you can manage and match your expense receipts all in one place.

 Step 1: Add receipts

-- Go to the Banking menu and select the Receipts tab.
+- Go to the Banking menu or Transactions menu and select the Receipts tab.

 - Drag and drop receipts directly into QuickBooks Online, or select Browse to upload them.
 Just be sure that each image or file contains only a single receipt.

-You don't have to always upload your receipts from your computer.
-Here are two more ways to get your receipts into QuickBooks without having to manually enter them.
+You don't have to always upload receipts from your computer.
+Here are two more ways to get everything into QuickBooks without having to manually enter them.

-You can use PDFs, images (jpeg, jpg, gif, or png), or info in an email.
+You can use PDFs or images (jpeg, jpg, gif, or png).

 If you use a newer iPhone or iPad, you might have HEIC format images (which aren’t compatible).
 See Apple's documentation on HEIC images to learn how to convert existing images to a compatible format.
 To change the type of photos your Apple device takes, go to Settings and select Camera.
 From there, select Formats and then select Most Compatible.